Introduction

 - Reliability

-Barclays CIO Survey highlights how security, cost, and flexibility concerns have driven enterprises to bring databases and firewall appliances back in-house:
+Barclays CIO Survey highlights how security, cost, and flexibility concerns have driven enterprises to bring databases and firewall appliances back in-house.
+After migration, organizations must carefully prepare for the new environment to maintain performance, security, and compatibility.

 Open image-20240911-131856.png